 Food business registration

-Anyone starting a new food business or taking over an existing food business is required to register their food business premises 28 days before beginning to trade.
+Anyone starting a new food business or taking over an existing food business is required to register their food business premises at least 28 days before beginning to trade.
 Registration is free, it is a legal requirement and cannot be refused.
 Registration applies to all food businesses that store, sell, distribute, or prepare, food and drink.
 Once you have submitted a signed food business registration form you are free to begin trading.

 Existing food business operators must notify the food authority of any changes in their food business activities.